 When it comes to fish, try to buy fish that has been sustainably sourced.
 This means making sure it has been fished in a way that is not harmful to other marine life and that protects the stocks of Tuna.
 The Marine Stewardship Council has a Good Fish Guide which lists all types of fish.
 You can also look out for their logo on the fish you buy to make sure the fish meets sustainable standards.

 You can store Tuna Pasta Bake in the fridge for 2 - 3 days.
-You can also freeze any leftover pasta bake although the texture of the pasta will be a little softer when it is thawed.
+You can also freeze any leftovers although the texture of the pasta will be a little softer when it is thawed.

-A tuna pasta bake can be reheated and leftovers are great for lunch the next day.
+Tuna pasta bake can be reheated and leftovers are great for lunch the next day.
 If you are reheating a single portion, you can do this in a microwave.
 If you are reheating several portions, it is best to reheat it in the oven.
-Cover the top loosely with tin foil to prevent further browning.
-Reheat it on 180°C/350°F/gas mark 4.
+Cover the top loosely with aluminum foil to prevent further browning.
+Reheat it at 180°C/350°F/gas mark 4.
 Make sure your tuna pasta bake is piping hot.
 You should only reheat it once.

 📖 Recipe